Ed McCulloch: History

-McCulloch parted ways with Whipple in 1972, after winning at the first race of the season, the Winternats, (Note: Whipple, who was dating Wills' daughter, Candy, stepped aside the day after the win.) but recorded wins at the U.S. Nationals, Winternationals, Bakersfield, Gatornationals, and Springnationals, plus being runner-up to Don Schumacher at the Summernationals.
+McCulloch parted ways with Whipple in 1972, after winning at the first race of the season, the Winternats, (Note: Whipple, who was dating Wills' daughter, Candy, stepped aside the day after the win.) but recorded wins at the U.S. Nationals, Winternationals, Bakersfield March Meet, Gatornationals, and Springnationals, plus being runner-up to Don Schumacher at the Summernationals.
 During 1972 and 1973, McCulloch attended over 100 race meets; this record was matched only by "Jungle Jim" Liberman and "TV Tommy" Ivo.
 He was edged out of a third straight national event win by Don Prudhomme at the U.S. Nationals in 1973.
 His success earned him Car and Driver Driver of the Year in 1973.

 Despite the punishing schedule, McCulloch says, "I loved it."
 He wished for an NHRA schedule of 30 national events a year, saying, "I'm sure I'm the only racer who would like that."
 By 2017, there were 24.

 Between 1971 and 1973, McCulloch won five national finals of seven entered, but his edge faded after that.
 He reached the final round several times, only to be runner up: to Dave Condit at the 1974 World Finals; at Bakersfield in 1973 (though he won there in 1974), three times in a row to Don Prudhomme in 1976, and to Denny Savage at the 1978 Summernats.

 The lack of success led McCulloch to take a break in 1979, and act as an occasional hired driver for the Super Shops funny car.

-He came back with a win at Indy in 1980, beating Tom Ridings with a holeshot, but an inability to get sponsorship meant he was unable to continue, and he was out for three more years.
+McCulloch came back with a win at Indy in 1980, beating Tom Ridings with a holeshot, but an inability to get sponsorship meant he was unable to continue, and he was out for three more years.